new-cairo-sky/unicode-type-kerning/README.md

 searches, while Firefox does not match words that contain the hidden glyph.

+## Why?

+Text set using this technique can / may / has a chance of working across different environments. ie. The same text should, in theory, retain its kerning in Html, rich text, or page-layout software and doesn't require any markup language.
+In the past, most web kerning solutions have used a combination of JS, CSS, and many `span` elements.
+This approach just uses lots of Unicode characters and may be a lighter-weight and easier to parse approach for large bodies of text.

 ## Limitations

 This proof-of-concept currently only supports positive kerning.
 However,